 How to Protect Your Files on Windows 11

-- ☁️ Enable OneDrive cloud backups: As described in the previous section of this article, Windows 11 makes it easy to backup files to the cloud using OneDrive, Microsoft’s file hosting service and synchronization service.
+- ☁️ Enable OneDrive cloud backups – Windows 11 makes it easy to back up files to the cloud using OneDrive, Microsoft’s file hosting service and synchronization service.
 Free users get 5 GB of free personal cloud storage, and you can choose from multiple subscription plans to get a lot more.
-OneDrive users can further protect their data by enabling the Personal Vault feature, which includes file encryption, malware scanning, and monitoring.
+OneDrive users can further protect their most sensitive data by enabling the Personal Vault feature, which includes file encryption, malware scanning, and monitoring.

-- 🛡️ Keep antivirus software enabled and updated: Windows 11 comes with capable antivirus software, Microsoft Defender, whose purpose is to protect users against viruses and other malware.
-Microsoft Defender is enabled by default, and it consumes minimal system resources, so you should resist the temptation to turn it off.
-Additionally, Microsoft Defender SmartScreen helps filter out untrusted apps and suspicious websites before they cause problems.
+- 🛡️ Keep antivirus software enabled and updated – Windows 11 comes with capable antivirus software, Microsoft Defender, whose purpose is to protect users against viruses and other malware.
+Some malware can hide your files, encrypt them with ransomware, or delete them entirely, so keeping your antivirus active and up to date is worth the occasional false positive (as we covered above).
+Microsoft Defender is enabled by default and consumes minimal system resources, so resist the temptation to turn it off.
+Microsoft Defender SmartScreen also helps filter out untrusted apps and suspicious websites before they cause problems.

 FAQ